Clariso – Rent holiday homes on La Palma: personal, secure and direct

 With the right combination of swell and tides, coastal flooding may also occur.

-Air traffic & arrival
+Air Traffic & Arrival

-The weather conditions may also affect air traffic.
+Weather conditions can also affect air traffic.

 Possible impacts include: